 That is why Copenhagen is a popular destination

 With its many tourist-friendly areas and attractions, Denmark is one of the countries that Norwegians visit most often.
-According to DigoPaul, Copenhagen is not only the country’s capital, but also the most popular destination.
+Copenhagen is not only the country’s capital, but also the most popular destination.
 Spread over a large area, more than 775,000 people live here, in what is both a beautiful and lively capital.
 The city can offer everything from old pedestrian streets to modern cultural quarters, and not least the world-famous amusement park located in the very heart of the city.

 Travel to Copenhagen

 Of all the big cities we have mentioned here at DinStorbyFerie, Copenhagen is the easiest to get to.
 As of today, you can fly directly from Oslo, Bergen, Trondheim, Stavanger and Kristiansand.
 The frequency of departures and the number of airlines vary from city to city.
 Gardermoen Oslo has the best offer, with up to 20 departures per day served by SAS, Norwegian and Widerøe.
 The direct flight time is 1 hour and 10 minutes.
 The price of a return ticket is usually less than NOK 1,500, as long as you do not book late.

 - The ferry to DFDS – the trip takes just over 17 hours each way.

 - Train – the trip takes about 7.5 hours.

 - Car – driving time is approximately 6.5 hours.